 FCC v.
 Fox Television Stations (2009)

-For decades after the Court’s decision in Pacifica Foundation, the FCC took a relaxed stance towards fleeting or isolated expletives.
+For decades after the Court’s decision in Pacifica Foundation, the FCC took a relaxed stance toward fleeting or isolated expletives.

 In 2004, after a live broadcast in which the singer Bono briefly used profane language, the FCC announced that it would treat even a single, isolated word as indecent.